NIDDK Guidance for Writing a DMS Plan

 - Clinical data guidelines and human subjects’ data must be handled appropriately as detailed in NOT-OD-22-213 and other policies governing human subjects research.

 - Investigators must describe how compliance with the approved DMS Plan will be monitored and the intended frequency of oversight review.
-The institutional official (title and role) who will be responsible for oversight of compliance with the accepted DMS Plan must be included.
+The institutional official or designee (title and role) who will be responsible for oversight of compliance with the accepted DMS Plan must be included.

 Any updates to the DMS Plan need to be approved by NIDDK.
 Therefore, NIDDK expects that